-French idioms can sometimes be hard to understand, but they can also be fun to learn and can give you an idea of the culture and humour behind the language.
+French idioms are fun to learn and give you an idea of the culture and humour behind the language

-It literally means the carrots are cooked, but we say run simply because the speaker means that the outcome of the situation cannot be changed!
+This French expression literally means the carrots are cooked, but we say run simply because the speaker means that the outcome of the situation cannot be changed!
 All hope is gone; there is no possibility of success; the period of good fortune is over.
 A similar expression in English would be his/her goose is cooked.

 This French expression literally means that something costs the eyes in your head – it’s a price that’s unreasonable.
 The English equivalent is ‘to cost an arm and a leg’.
 Here’s an example: